cop3402fall19/syllabus/projects/README.md

 - be submitted using GitHub classrooms
 - be written in C and compileable with the `clang` C compiler
-- be built by running `make` from root of your repository by running
+- be built by running `make` from root of your repository
 - produce LLVM IR compliant with clang version 6
 - be executed by running